Department of Information and Mathematical Sciences

 when the meetings have many participants or existing meetings need to

 be moved.
-How can intelligent software agents that help automate the
+How can intelligent software agents help automate the

 process?
 James Atlas('01, Computer Science) studies